Page 1 of the article describes how to download Puppy Linux, create a bootable CD/DVD or USB drive and how to start your computer from the media.

 In case you just want to run a disk check to see if Windows is able to boot after this, make sure none of the partitions are mounted - you cannot run a check on a mounted drive.

 If a drive has already been mounted, click to open Mount on the top left of Desktop.

 Then click the Unmount button for the disk or partition you want to check.
 Verify that the green ring or circle disappears from the drive icon on the Desktop.

 Exit Pmount by clicking the Quit button.

-Now launch Console from the top row of Desktop.
-One click, not double-click!
+Next, launch Console from the top row of Desktop.
+Just one click, not double-click!

-The actual check takes normally very little time because ntfsfix is nothing as thorough as Windows' Check Disk.
-Do not expect it to fix everything!
+The actual check takes normally very little time because ntfsfix is not as thorough as Windows' chkdsk.
+But do not expect this utility to fix everything, either.

 In case you see an error message stating "Refusing to operate on read-write mounted device" instead, the partition is still mounted and you must unmount it first.

 If you have more than one partition, run ntfsfix on these, too.
 To close the Console window, type exit, and press ENTER.

 Now you can try booting Windows again to see if the problem was fixed.
 Please be aware that ntfsfix also forces a full Windows disk check on the partition(s) you checked.
 This might take a long time to complete, but it will probably repair all remaining errors.
 Windows might reboot and repeat the disk check by itself - this is normal and you should not interfere with disk checks in any way (never power off or reboot your device while a disk check is running!).